-The service was fantastic, the food is amazing and wow the spa is lovely!
+The service at Solage was fantastic, the food is amazing and wow the Solage spa is lovely.
 There is a large spa area with extra pools, natural waters, steam rooms etc etc.

 3. Hit the Calistoga Wineries

-Of course when it comes to things to do in Calistoga wine and wine tastings will be at the top of your list.
+Of course, when it comes to things to do in Calistoga wine and wine tastings will be at the top of your list.
 I spent a lovely afternoon at the Von Strasser & Lava Vine Winery.

 4. Watch Sideways

 The film to watch when tasting wine in California is Sideways.
 It was released in 2004 and stars Paul Giamatti and Thomas Haden Church as two friends that decide to go on a week-long wine road trip.

 5. Take the Wine Train

-I find it hard to imagine that there would be anyone who wouldn’t want to take a ride on a wine train!
+I find it hard to imagine that there would be anyone who wouldn’t want to take a ride on a Napa Valley Wine Train.
 Yes it is very touristy and it isn’t cheap but this is one of the most fun things to do in Napa Valley.

-We enjoyed a decent three-course meal with some great wine flights.
+We enjoyed a decent three-course meal on the Napa Valley wine train with some great wine flights.
 The highlight though was the actual experience.

 6. Enjoy Coffee from beans Roasted in Downtown Calistoga